-However, does it affect all businesses in the EU, and do businesses outside the EU need to comply?
+However, to whom does the GDPR apply?
+Does it affect all businesses in the EU, and do businesses outside the EU need to comply?

 Does your company need to comply with the GDPR?